Doctrine: Political usage

 By definition, political doctrine is "[a] policy, position or principle advocated, taught or put into effect concerning the acquisition and exercise of the power to govern or administrate in society."
 The term political doctrine is sometimes wrongly identified with political ideology.
 However, doctrine lacks the actional aspect of ideology.
 It is mainly a theoretical discourse, which "refers to a coherent sum of assertions regarding what a particular topic should be" (Bernard Crick).
 Political doctrine is based on a rationally elaborated set of values, which may precede the formation of a political identity per se.
 It is concerned with philosophical orientations on a meta-theoretical level.

 Legal usage

 A legal doctrine is a body of interrelated rules (usually of common law and built over a long period of time) associated with a legal concept or principle.
-For example, the doctrine of frustration of purpose now has many tests and rules applicable with regards to each other and can be contained within a "bubble" of frustration.
+For example, the doctrine of frustration of purpose now has many tests and rules applicable with regard to each other and can be contained within a "bubble" of frustration.
 In a court session a defendant may refer to the doctrine of justification.

 It can be seen that a branch of law contains various doctrines, which in turn contain various rules or tests.
 The test of non-occurrence of crucial event is part of the doctrine of frustration which is part of contract law.
 Doctrines can grow into a branch of law; restitution is now considered a branch of law separate to contract and tort.